git-suraj/apidays_workshop/README.md

    * tar - curl -O curl -O http://packages.confluent.io/archive/5.5/confluent-5.5.1-2.12.tar.gz
    * Follow instructions on - https://docs.confluent.io/5.5.1/quickstart/ce-quickstart.html#ce-quickstart
 3. Install jq
+4. Have a Confluent Cloud account in place

 # Getting started
 1. Clone the repository
 2. Copy `.apidays.default` to `.apidays`.
 3. Replace the `<USER_EMAIL>` and `<PASSWORD>` fields in the `.apidays` file with your Confluent Cloud credentials.
 This file will be ignored by git.